OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/implicit_comps/implicit_with_balancecomp.rst

 We could write a new component, inheriting from :ref:`ImplicitComponent <comp-type-3-implicitcomp>`, to include this new relationship into the model.
 But OpenMDAO provides :ref:`BalanceComp <balancecomp_feature>`, a general utility component, designed specifically for this type of situation.

-What we're going to do is add a :code:`BalanceComp` to the top level of the model that will drive the input current to the circuit to force a delta-V across the battery to be what we want.
+What we're going to do is add a :ref:`BalanceComp <balancecomp_feature>` to the top level of the model.
+The :code:`BalanceComp` will define a residual that will drive the source current to force the delta-V across the battery to be what we want.
 We'll also add an :ref:`ExecComp <feature_exec_comp>` to compute that delta-V from the ground voltage and the voltage at node 1 and then connect everything up.
 Lastly, since we added an :ref:`ImplicitComponent <comp-type-3-implicitcomp>` at the top level of the model, we'll also move the :ref:`NewtonSolver <nlnewton>` up to the top level of the model too.